fbraem/mqweb/api/channel.md

 ####<a name="inquireQueryChannelName"></a>ChannelName
 The name of a channel.
 Generic names are supported.
 This parameter is ignored when a [channelname](#inquireURLChannelName) is passed as URL parameter.
-When this parameter is omitted, * will be used.
+When this parameter is omitted, * will be used. `name` is a synonym for this parameter.

 ####<a name="inquireQueryChannelType"></a>ChannelType
 ChannelType must be `All`, `Sender`, `Server`, `Receiver`, `Requester`,